 Albert Joseph Moore, A.R.W.S.

-Study of a Draped figure for the right-hand figure in ‘The Shulamite’
+Study of a Draped figure for ‘The Shulamite’

 Black and White Chalk on brown paper